kewalaka/terraform-azurerm-avm-ptn-aks-production/README.md

 ### <a name="output_current_kubernetes_version"></a> [current\_kubernetes\_version](#output\_current\_kubernetes\_version)

-Description: The current version running on the Azure Kubernetes Managed Cluster.
+Description: The current version running on the Azure Kubernetes Managed Cluster

 ### <a name="output_fqdn"></a> [fqdn](#output\_fqdn)